-Each member of the Board attended 100% of the meetings of the Board (four meetings held in 2022) and the committees on which he served in 2022.
+Each member of the Board attended 100% of the meetings of the Board (four meetings held in 2023) and the committees on which he served in 2023, except for one director who missed one of the four Board and Audit Committee meetings and one of the two CHC Committee and Governance Committee meetings due to illness.
 Non-management directors meet in executive session without management on a regular basis.
 Our Chairman of the Board presides during such sessions.
-Board members are generally expected to attend our annual meetings of shareholders, either in person, by phone or by other remote communication.
-All of the current members of the Board were present at the 2022 Annual Meeting of Shareholders (which was held virtually).
+Board members are generally expected to attend our annual meeting of shareholders, either in person, by phone or by other remote communication.
+All of the current members of the Board were present at the 2023 Annual Meeting of Shareholders.